Snoop Dogg: 2007–2012: Ego Trippin', Malice n Wonderland and Doggumentary

-In July 2007, Snoop Dogg made history by becoming the first artist to release a track as a ringtone before its release as a single, "It's the D.O.G."
+In July 2007, Snoop Dogg made history by becoming the first artist to release a track as a ringtone before its release as a single, "It's the D.O.G".
 On July 7, 2007, Snoop Dogg performed at the Live Earth concert, Hamburg.
-Snoop Dogg has ventured into singing for Bollywood with his first ever rap for an Indian movie, Singh Is Kinng; the song title is also "Singh is Kinng".
+Snoop Dogg ventured into singing for Bollywood with his first ever rap for an Indian movie, Singh Is Kinng; the song title is also "Singh is Kinng".
 He appears in the movie as himself.
 The album featuring the song was released on June 8, 2008, on Junglee Music Records.
 He released his ninth studio album, Ego Trippin' (selling 400,000 copies in the U.S.), along with the first single, "Sexual Eruption".
-The single peaked at No. 7 on the Billboard 100, featuring Snoop using autotune.
+The single peaked at No. 7 on the Billboard 100, featuring Snoop Dogg using autotune.
 The album featured production from QDT (Quik-Dogg-Teddy).

-Snoop was appointed an executive position at Priority Records.
+Snoop Dogg was appointed an executive position at Priority Records.
 His tenth studio album, Malice n Wonderland, was released on December 8, 2009.
 The first single from the album, "Gangsta Luv", featuring The-Dream, peaked at No.35 on the Billboard Hot 100.
 The album debuted at No.23 on the Billboard 200, selling 61,000 copies its first week, making it his lowest charting album.
 His third single, "I Wanna Rock", peaked at No.41 on the Billboard Hot 100.
 The fourth single from Malice n Wonderland, titled "Pronto", featuring Soulja Boy Tell 'Em, was released on iTunes on December 1, 2009.
-Snoop re-released the album under the name More Malice.
+Snoop Dogg re-released the album under the name More Malice.

-Snoop collaborated with Katy Perry on "California Gurls", the first single from her album Teenage Dream, which was released on May 7, 2010.
-Snoop can also be heard on the track "Flashing" by Dr. Dre and on Curren$y's song "Seat Change".
+Snoop Dogg collaborated with Katy Perry on "California Gurls", the first single from her album Teenage Dream, which was released on May 7, 2010.
+Snoop Dogg can also be heard on the track "Flashing" by Dr. Dre and on Curren$y's song "Seat Change".
 He was also featured on a new single from Australian singer Jessica Mauboy, titled "Get 'em Girls" (released September 2010).
 Snoop's latest effort was backing American recording artist, Emii, on her second single entitled "Mr. Romeo" (released October 26, 2010, as a follow-up to "Magic").
-Snoop also collaborated with American comedy troupe the Lonely Island in their song "Turtleneck & Chain", in their 2011 album Turtleneck & Chain.
+Snoop Dogg also collaborated with American comedy troupe the Lonely Island in their song "Turtleneck & Chain", in their 2011 album Turtleneck & Chain.

-Snoop Dogg's eleventh studio album is Doggumentary.
-The album went through several tentative titles including Doggystyle 2: Tha Doggumentary and Doggumentary Music: 0020 before being released under the final title Doggumentary during March 2011.
-Snoop was featured on Gorillaz' album Plastic Beach on a track called: "Welcome to the World of the Plastic Beach" with the Hypnotic Brass Ensemble, he also completed another track with them entitled "Sumthing Like This Night" which does not appear on Plastic Beach, yet does appear on Doggumentary.
-He also appears on the latest Tech N9ne album All 6's and 7's (released June 7, 2011) on a track called "Pornographic" which also features E-40 and Krizz Kaliko.
+Snoop Dogg's eleventh studio album was Doggumentary.
+The album went through several tentative titles including Doggystyle 2: Tha Doggumentary and Doggumentary Music: 0020 before being released under the final title Doggumentary on March 29, 2011.
+Snoop Dogg was featured on Gorillaz' album Plastic Beach on the track "Welcome to the World of the Plastic Beach" with the Hypnotic Brass Ensemble.
+He also completed another track with them entitled "Sumthing Like This Night" which was later released on Doggumentary.
+He also appears on the 2011 Tech N9ne album All 6's and 7's on the track "Pornographic", which also features E-40 and Krizz Kaliko.